Thomas Cundy (junior): Life

 He was eldest son of Thomas Cundy and his wife Mary Hubert.
 He worked with his father on many projects, and, following his father's death in 1825 took over his practice, and his position as surveyor to Lord Grosvenor's London estates.
 He held this position for 41 years, covering the entire period of Thomas Cubitt's speculative developments.

 The buildings he designed or alterered included Hewell Grange; Tottenham Park; Moor Park, Hertfordshire, (alterations for Earl Grosvenor in 1828 and 1831); Fawsley Park and Grosvenor House.
 He also designed St Matthew's Church, Normanton, Rutland (1826).

-In later years he worked mostly on building churches on the west side of London, including Holy Trinity Paddington, St Paul's, Knightsbridge, and St Barnabas's, St Michael's, St Saviour's and St Gabriel's in Pimlico.
+In later years he worked mostly on building churches on the west side of London, including Holy Trinity Paddington, St Paul's, Knightsbridge, and St Barnabas's, St Michael's, St Saviour's and St Gabriel's, Pimlico.
 St Barnabas was built to suit the high church tendency, with a richly decorated interior and a screen separating nave from chancel.
 It forms part of a unified scheme, with schools and a parsonage in the same Early English style: Charles Locke Eastlake commented that the parsonage "was probably the first instance in which a Victorian drawing-room received its light from a lancet window."

 Cundy lived at Bromley in Kent in his later years, and died on 15 July 1867, aged 77.
 He left three sons and one daughter from his marriage to Arabella Fishlake of Salisbury.
 His third son, the third Thomas Cundy, took over the business.

 He was buried in Brompton Cemetery, London.